twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 - Open the `Blog1` page in the Experience Editor and drag the **Page Content** component on the page
 - select the **Blog Post** variant and you have a content-editable component on your page using your new rendering variant!!

-Note that as with a "normal" rendering variant, a Scriban script can be one of multiple variant items in the rendering variant.
+Note that as with a "normal" rendering variant, a Scriban script can be one of the multiple variant items in the rendering variant.

 # Handling Scriban scripts through SXA CLI